Organisational sustainability

 • Replacing our existing vehicle fleet with low/no-emission vehicles as they come up for replacement and in countries where conditions allow; and

-• Integrating emissions-related criteria into business cases for major asset projects.
+• Integrating emissions and efficiency-related criteria into business cases for major asset projects.

 Our emissions